sitegeist/Sitegeist.MoveAlong/README.md

 ## Summary

 This package enables editable 404 pages.
 It allows you to configure several 404 pages in the page tree, in case you need different content or styling in different situations.

+**ATTENTION: This package will add a route via Settings.yaml.
+This route should always be the last configured Route in your installation.**

 ## Installation